Evaluating and Addressing Fairness Across User Groups in Negative Sampling for Recommender Systems: Acknowledgements

 \section{Acknowledgements}

-This research was conducted by the ARC Centre of Excellence for Automated Decision-Making and Society, and funded by the Australian Government through the Australian Research Council (project number CE200100005).
-The authors would like to thank Aaron Snoswell for his valuable feedback.
+This research was conducted by the ARC Centre of Excellence for Automated Decision-Making and Society (Project No.\ CE200100005), funded by the Australian Government through the Australian Research Council.
+Additional support was provided by the Hasler Foundation (Grant No.\ 23082).